ibm-cloud-docs/containers/cs_storage_file.md

 1.  {: #external_storage}From the [IBM Cloud infrastructure (SoftLayer) portal ![External link icon](../icons/launch-glyph.svg "External link icon")](https://control.bluemix.net/), click **Storage**.
 2. Click **File Storage** and from the **Actions** menu, select **Authorize Host**.
 3. Select **Subnets**.
 4. From the drop-down list, select the private VLAN subnet that your worker node is connected to.
-To find the subnet of your worker node, run `ibmcloud ks workers <cluster_name>` and compare the `Private IP` of your worker node with the subnet that you found in the drop-down list.
+To find the subnet of your worker node, run `ibmcloud ks workers --cluster <cluster_name>` and compare the `Private IP` of your worker node with the subnet that you found in the drop-down list.
 5. Click **Submit**.
 6. Click the name of the file storage.
 7. Note the `Mount Point`, the `size`, and the `Location` field.
 The `Mount Point` field is displayed as `<nfs_server>:<file_storage_path>`.